Before Surgery Instructions

 Well in advance of your surgery, you will receive a detailed instruction book which contains a copy of the surgical consent, preoperative and postoperative instructions, a detailed list of medications (both prescription and over-the-counter) to avoid prior to surgery, what to expect in the coming days, weeks and months following your surgery and other very useful information.
 This is your “surgery bible” and will answer the vast majority of your questions and concerns.
 We are always looking for patient input to make this instruction book as complete and comprehensive as possible.
 If you can think of something we should add to the booklet, please let us know!

 Approximately two weeks prior to surgery, you will be scheduled for a preoperative visit where you will meet with both myself and the surgical coordinator.
 I will take photographs of your breasts (no facial or other “identifying” areas will be on the photographs.
 These photographs are essential during surgery for reference.
 We will review the anticipated implant size, what the anticipated aesthetic outcome of your surgery will be, and answer all questions that you may have.
 I will review all your routine medications, both prescription and over-the-counter.
-If there are any special concerns, I will address this with you at this pre-operative visit, usually two weeks prior to surgery.
+If there are any special concerns, I will address this with you during this visit.
 Following your visit with me, you will meet with Maryellen, my surgical coordinator.
 She will give you final instructions, accept final payment for your surgery and complete final paperwork with you.

 Medical clearance and blood work

-An appointment for general medical clearance with your primary physician, screening mammogram (when indicated) along with some routine bloodwork needs to be scheduled so that the results are in by the time of the preoperative visit.
-Mammograms can sometimes take a few weeks to get scheduled, or sometimes further studies such as an ultrasound or even occasionally an MRI are required afterwards if further clarification of your breast tissues needs to be made by the radiologist.
+An appointment for general medical clearance with your primary physician (when indicated), screening mammogram (when indicated) along with some routine blood work needs to be scheduled so that the results are in by the time of the preoperative visit.
+Mammograms can sometimes take a few weeks to get scheduled.
+Occasionally, the mammogram report will request additional studies such as an ultrasound or even occasionally an MRI.
+This is all to ensure that your breasts are healthy prior to surgery and so it is safe to proceed.
 For this reason, please try to get your mammogram as soon as possible after we give you the prescription for it.